dib-lab/dibsi/event-expectations.md

     * If they have the capacity, help the people around them
 * Ask questions if they have them
     * Ask helpers
-    * Type it in the etherpad chat
+    * Type it in the hackmd
     * Write it on a sticky at the end of each lesson
     * Submit questions to the form here: **[INSERT LINK TO GOOGLE FORM]**
 * Respect others at the event